Roy Carter (oboist)

-Roy Carter is an English oboist.
+Roy Carter is an English oboist, and musician.

 Early career

 Carter began playing the oboe at the age of 10.
 He won scholarships to study with Margaret Eliot at the Royal Academy of Music (at 12) and later under Terence MacDonagh at the Royal College of Music (at 16), where he won the Joy Boughton Memorial Prize in only his second year of study.